Axway/platform-management-docs/content/en/docs/release_notes/09_02_00_relnotes.md

 ## Platform Management 9.2.0 - 10 February 2022

-Platform Management 9.2.0 is a patch release which includes a new feature and several fixed issues.
+Platform Management 9.2.0 is a minor release which includes a new feature and several fixed issues.

 ## New feature